Explore the Extraordinary >>

 The “Distressing NDE Sharing Group” is for those who may have had a dark, hellish, or otherwise uncomfortable NDE.
 This group is a safe place to openly talk about distressing NDEs.
 It is a safe place to share and listen.
 We attempt to further contemplate how these experiences might provide insight, meaning, and guidance to our Earthly lives.

 Have you, or someone you know, had an NDE or spiritual experience with distressing aspects?
 You’re not the only one.
 Find community here.
 This “Distressing NDE Sharing Group” is for those who may have had a dark, hellish, or otherwise uncomfortable element of their NDE.
+In this group, we strive to understand how these experiences might provide insight, meaning, and guidance for our earthly lives and beyond.

 This group meets every 2nd Thursday at 8 pm ET, 7 pm CT, 6 pm MT, and 5 pm PT.
 For international attendees, you can use this link to check your local time: